 Hop on the adventure truck and travel south into the world-famous Kruger National Park, one of the best game reserves in Africa.

 The vast wilderness area of Kruger offers outstanding game viewing, being renowned for its excellent sightings of the Big Five (lion, leopard, rhino, buffalo and elephant).
 We spend the day exploring Kruger National Park, spotting a diversity of wild animals, from giraffes, zebras and antelopes, to hyenas, cheetahs and endangered African wild dogs.

 Day 25 brings more world-class game viewing in Kruger National Park and a Shangaan cultural experience in the evening.

 Explore Kruger Park in our overland adventure vehicle, making the most of our last foray into the untamed African bush.
+Alternatively, embark on a 4x4 game drive in an open safari vehicle at extra cost.
 Keep a look out for wildlife and birds as we drive through the incredibly game-rich wilds of the premier national park in South Africa.

 Tonight we are treated to a Shangaan dance performance and a tasty homemade dinner.
 Gain some insight into local African traditions and enjoy encountering a different culture.

 Today we leave the bush behind, making our way through scenic landscapes to the biggest city in South Africa - Johannesburg.